 In today’s article, we will talk about a very important measure for any type of business: your customer’s feeling of satisfaction with your product, service or company.

-An example: it is very common to give a lot of attention to ROI (Return on Investment), where the ability to generate financial results of an operation, against the cost, is evaluated.
-However, it is relatively rare to talk about some kind of return on the consumer experience, or impact on the satisfaction generated through the investment.
+An example: it is very common to give a lot of attention to ROI (Return on Investment), where the ability to generate financial results of operations, against the cost, is evaluated.
+However, it is relatively rare to talk about some kind of return on the consumer experience or impact on the satisfaction generated through the investment.

-In Brazil, where about 90% of consumers consider the shopping experience as important or more important than the product or service offered (according to a survey conducted by Salesforce in 2019), you pay more for good service, and a positive perception in the customer’s mind it can be a return as much or more interesting than a cost reduction, for example.
+In Brazil, where about 90% of consumers consider the shopping experience as important or more important than the product or service offered (according to a survey conducted by Salesforce in 2019), positive perceptions in the customer’s mind can be a return as much or more than a cost reduction, for example.

 Stay with us and better understand how to measure satisfaction and the main examples of metrics used.

 The most usual way of measuring satisfaction is through opinion polls.
-But there are many factors to consider, including: which survey to send, when to send, to whom to send, where to.
+But there are many factors to consider, including which survey to send, when to send, who and where to send to.
 Below, we will address some of these points.

-There are several possibilities of “triggers”, or sending moments, for your research: time after signing or acquiring the lead, number of actions performed (sending after x interactions), stage of the process, finalization of demands or delivery of the product / service.
+There are several possibilities of “triggers”, or sending moments, for your research: time after signing or acquiring the lead, the number of actions performed (sending after x interactions), stage of the process, finalization of demands or delivery of the product/service.

 In service teams, for example, the most common is for surveys to be sent automatically immediately after the end of a call.
 This proximity to the event is important: it allows your client to remember their experience as best as possible and evaluate as accurately as possible with regard to how they felt.